KendrikTheGreat/belucid_vault/The Primordial Theory.md

 Can you design an optimal growing path for yourself and life fills in the experience and the necessary sequences to learn from for you.
 - You can make growth faster
 - **You can resolve entropy in your system!**

+How can it be measured digitally in an app?
+- An App that maps your entire consciousness functionalities
 -